-We've created colour-coded sections to help you to navigate this report easily.
-Just click on the section you are interested in on the contents page, and it will navigate you to that section.
+This report is set out into colour-coded sections to help you navigate the report easily.
+Click on the section you are interested in on the contents page and it will navigate you to that section.

 The report is structured as follows: